 Role of Soprano in Opera Singing

 In the field of opera, the so-called tessitura, timbre of soprano, vocal weight, and their roles in music are usually categorized into types of voices, called fächer or “vocal category“ in German language.
 As a soprano, the so-called “tessitura” is where your voice is in the most comfortable level, in the best timbre, and in the easiest volume.

-Comparing a mezzo-soprano and a soprano for example, they may have almost the same range, but the kind of tessitura that each one has lies on the different levels in that range.
+Comparing a mezzo soprano and a classical sopranos for example, they may have almost the same range, but the kind of tessitura that each one has lies on the different levels in that range.
+Sopranos sing higher with a brighter tone, lead roles; mezzo sopranos have a richer, darker tone, supporting roles, and more complex characters.
 If you want to learn how to sing Soprano, you should be able to sing your highest notes with full throat, dynamic control and timbre, ‘though it’s not necessary within your tessitura.
 In soprano, the low extremes are set as A3 or B3, which are below the middle C.

 Most often, higher voices have low notes that are less count in roles, and they lack timbre.
 It is very rare that a soprano has no ability to sing a lower note in a type of song which is in a role of soprano.
 Learning how to sing Soprano involves the ability to reach “soprano C“, and some roles in a repertoire requires you to hit D6 or C♯6.